The Importance of Misrepresentation

 If a statement of fact or law was true at the time it was made but later becomes false, it will be a misrepresentation not to correct it: With v O’Flanagan Ch 575.
 However, there is no duty to disclose relevant information in the absence of a misleading representation: Turner v Green 2 Ch 205; Nottingham Patent Brick & Tile Co v Butler (1886) 16 QBD 778.

 The innocent party must show that they knew about and relied on the representation when deciding to enter into the contract: Horsfall v Thomas 1 H&C 90.
-This means that but for the representation, the innocent party must show he would not have entered into the contract: The Lucy 1 Lloyd’s Rep 188.
+This means that but for the representation, the innocent party must show he would not have entered into the contract had he known the truth.

 The courts will presume, in the absence of contrary evidence, that the innocent party relied on the statement if it was ‘material’.
 A statement is material if a reasonable person would have relied on it: Museprime Properties Ltd v Adhill Properties Ltd (1991) 61 P & CR 111.